-PAVSA also adds new support groups addressing specific issues on a regular basis.
+PAVSA also open to add new support groups addressing specific issues.
 If you are interested in meeting with a counselor or becoming part of a support group, contact the office at 218/726-1442 for scheduling and enrollment information.

 Legal Advocacy Program

 PAVSA advocates are available to provide support to victims who are navigating the criminal justice system, working with civil attorneys, applying for government aid, working with County Social Services, or any other number of systems-based issues they may be facing.
 Staff advocates have strong working relationships with professionals from area law enforcement agencies, the County Attorney’s Office, the hospitals, and Social Services, all of which are members of PAVSA’s multi-disciplinary team.
 These services are free and confidential to victim/survivors age 13 and older: